Can we host more than one law student?

-The Legal Services Corporation is providing the funding for the fellowships.
+LSC provides the funding for the fellowships.
 It is also responsible for selecting the programs that will be the host sites for the students.
-The Legal Services Corporation will also organize and present the training program for students at the beginning of the summer.
+LSC will also organize and present the training program for students at the beginning of the summer.

 What is the role of the host site in making a selection?

 Equal Justice Works will provide host organizations with a slate of top law students to interview.
 The host organization will select candidates to interview and make their final selection.
 Equal Justice Works will make every effort to ensure the proposed slate of applicants fits the needs of the host organization.

 What is the deadline for the host organization application?

 Applications are due by 5:00 p.m.
 E.T.
 December 19, 2017.